Frank Fischl

-Biography

 Early life and education

 Fischl was born and raised in Allentown, Pennsylvania, to Frank R. Fischl, Sr. and Helen (née Gehringer) Fischl.
-He graduated from Allentown High School (now called William Allen High School) in 1945.
+He graduated from Allentown High School, which was later renamed William Allen High School in 1945.

 In 1947, Fischl entered the United States Military Academy in West Point, New York.
 He played as a starting halfback on the Army Black Knights football team, where he was briefly coached by Vince Lombardi.
 He graduated from the U.S. Military Academy in 1951 and entered the United States Air Force.

-Fischl would later graduate from the Industrial College of the Armed Forces (now called the Dwight D. Eisenhower School for National Security and Resource Strategy) and earned his MBA from Syracuse University.
+Fischl would later graduate from the Industrial College of the Armed Forces, later renamed the Dwight D. Eisenhower School for National Security and Resource Strategy, and earned an MBA from Syracuse University.

+Career

 U.S. Air Force

 Fischl, an Air Force pilot, flew combat missions in both the Korean War and the Vietnam War.
 On September 3, 1966, then-Major Fischl, a member of the 433rd Tactical Fighter Squadron based in Thailand, took part in an airstrike in North Vietnam.

 He was awarded the Silver Star on October 18, 1966, "for gallantry in connection with military operations" for his role in the September 3rd mission.
 According to the Silver Star citation, "On that date, Major Fischl conducted a night strike on a vital supply and storage area of the hostile force in a highly defended area.
 With complete disregard for his own safety, Major Fischl continued the attack in the face of intense defenses to deliver ordnance on the target, completely destroying the target.
 By his gallantry and devotion to duty, Major Fischl has reflected great credit upon himself and the United States Air Force."

 In addition to his Silver Star, Fischl was also awarded two Distinguished Flying Crosses, eleven Air Medals, two Service stars, and the Legion of Merit.

 His final posting was as the Director of Safety for the Air Force's European division.
 Fischl retired from the U.S. Air Force with the rank of colonel in 1974.